Black-5-Knight/AWS-VPC-and-Load-Balancer-Lab/README.md

 sudo systemctl start nginx
 ```
 #### 5. Configure Nginx (Instance 3 )
 Once Nginx is installed, we need to configure it as a load balancer.
 We do this by creating a configuration file for Nginx.
-Create the configuration file at /etc/nginx/conf.d and name it as lb.conf.
+Create the configuration file at */etc/nginx/conf.d* and name it as *lb.conf* .
 Add the following code to the configuration file:

 ```nginx
 upstream backend {